VR-25/acc/README.md

 ---
-## USAGE
+## SETUP/USAGE

 As the default configuration (above) suggests, ACC is designed to run out of the box, with little to no customization/intervention.

-Especial cases (e.g., troublesome Pixel devices) require some light tweaking (e.g., capacitySync=true).

-The only commands you actually have to remember are `acc` and `acc --help` (or -h).
+The only command you need to remember is `acc`.
-The first is a wizard you'll either love or hate.
-The latter is self-explanatory.
+It's a wizard you'll either love or hate.

 If you feel uncomfortable with the command line, skip this section and use the [ACC app](https://github.com/MatteCarra/AccA/releases/) to manage ACC.
+That link will not always lead you to the latest version, though. https://t.me/acc_group/ will.

 Alternatively, you can use a `text editor` to modify `/data/adb/acc-data/config.txt`.
-Changes to this file take effect within seconds - and the [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) doesn't need to restart.
+Restart the [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) afterwards (`accd` command).
-The config file itself has configuration instructions for humans as well.
+The config file itself has configuration instructions.

 ### Terminal Commands